kmicinski/micinski-website/index.md

 the user's privacy (for example, if the developer uses an ad library and they are unaware it collects location data).
 Even if the developer is aware of how location is being collected, users may not assume that it is being stored permanently.
-My [research](/research) page outlines some of the projects I'm currently involved in to address these problems.
+You can look at some of my recent [publications](/publications) to get an idea of the projects I'm currently working on to help solve these problems.

 To help achieve this goal, I use techniques from the following areas: